-Thus, independent tour is prohibited in Tibet.
-Foreign tourist should take part in an organized tour or group tour to have the local travel operator to arrange details for you.
+Thus, an independent tour is prohibited in Tibet.
+Foreign tourists should take part in an organized tour or group tour to have the local travel operator to arrange details for you.

 2. When is the best time to visit Tibet?

-Scenery in Tibet is various in different seasons and different regions.
+The scenery in Tibet varies with different seasons and different regions.
 Generally, it is suitable to travel to Tibet from April to October to visit different destinations in Tibet, such as watch exuberant Nyingchi Peach Blossom in spring, enjoy the spectacular Mount Everest in early summer, experience popular Lhasa attractions in golden autumn and have a warm Tibet sunbathing in winter.

-Specifically, August and September is the best time to Tibet where weather is rather good for most sightseeing in Tibet.
-Meanwhile, attraction tickets and hotels are in high demand during high season when crowds are everywhere.
+Specifically, August and September are the best months to Tibet where weather is rather good for most sightseeing in Tibet.
+Meanwhile, attraction tickets and hotels are in high demand during the high seasons when crowds are everywhere.
 If you only have enough time for a winter tour and can bear the cold weather, you can take a dollar-saving winter Tibet tour to avoid the crowds.

 3. What to bring if I travel to Tibet?

-Tibet travel is dissimilar to inland tour.
-For the clothing, we suggest you dress casual style and layered clothes because temperatures in Tibet vary greatly within a day.
-Down jacket and warm coat is necessary if you go beyond Lhasa and Shigatse to remote areas, e.g. EBC or further to Mt.Kailash.
+For the clothing, we suggest you dress in casual style and layered clothes because temperatures in Tibet vary greatly within a day.
+A down jacket and warm coat is necessary if you go beyond Lhasa and Shigatse to remote areas, e.g. EBC or further to Mt.Kailash.
 A pair of comfortable and wearable shoes is needed.
 For sunprotection on plateau, sunhat, sunglasses, sun screen, etc. are must have items.
-And there is more equipment you are recommended to take …
+And there is more equipment you are recommended to take...

 4. Is there any age limit for travelers to Tibet?